heroLFG/hugo-herolfg-site/content/posts/prophecy.md

 {{< youtube 01mKyn_Gwcs >}}

 Our most valuable resource is attention if we are trying to do [sensemaking](/posts/how-to-do-sensemaking).
 And the most important problem is the [human resource problem](/posts/human-resource-problem).
 And we should be creating an environment which is conducive for people to raise up their hand and say "it seems I am a prophet".
-And our prophets should be having serious conversations which are treated seriously be the people of the world so that we can have more peace on Earth.
+And our prophets should be having serious conversations which are treated seriously by the people of the world so that we can have more peace on Earth.

 # Kinds of Prophecy